chadgevans/Faculty_Attrition_Study/Faculty_Attrition.md

 ### Statistical Test for differences

-Often it is useful to have a statistical test for whether survival curves of two groups differ.
+Often it is useful to have a statistical test for whether survival curves of two (or more) groups differ.
 Let's look at the most common test, the log-rank test (a.k.a. the Mantel-Haenszel test).

 ``` r
 survdiff(Surv(TIME, Censor) ~ EntryTENSTA, data = data, rho = 0)  # log-rank or Mantel-Haenszel test